snotskie/ttrpg/md/index.md

 These sorts of Endeavors are run like any other Endeavor, with the following additions:

-- **Summons:** For the sake of these rule additions, a "summon" is a character or other entity you have summoned to your aid for the Endeavor, and a "summoner" is any character or group summoning others to their aid.
+- **Summons:** For the sake of these rule additions, a "summon" is a character or other entity you have summoned to your side for the Endeavor, and a "summoner" is any character or group summoning others to their side.
 A summon is a character for the sake of wording in the rules, and they act in the Endeavor on their own, performing Check and Contest rolls as usual.
-And generally, a summon is considered to exist before they have been summoned to your aid&mdash;"being summoned" just places them into the game's evolving story.
+And generally, a summon is considered to exist before they have been summoned to your side&mdash;"being summoned" just places them into the game's evolving story.
 - **Summons Capture:** When a summon wins a Contest against an opposing summon in a Contest, they may attempt to capture that opposing summon.
 And when a summon gains advantage movement, they may attempt to capture any summon.

 ---